 Using Accounting Software to record Accounts Receivables

 Tally, ZOHO, QuickBooks, MS Excel, and so on are the Accounting Software that you or your suppliers or clients in the supply chain may use at different levels.

 Challenges in maintaining records

 - When SMEs and their customers down the chain of business use various Accounting software and ERPs, the process of integrating data and maintaining Accounts become a challenge.

-- Sometimes due to data being available in silos it becomes difficult to get a clear picture of the amount collected till date and the balance receivable.
+- Sometimes due to data being available in silos, it becomes difficult to get a clear picture of the amount collected to date and the balance receivable.

-- Effective communication suffers, and in absence of a good and trustworthy presentation of claims, the chances of retrieval decline and recovery of amount from clients get delayed or sometimes remain impossible.
+- Effective communication suffers, and in absence of a good and trustworthy presentation of claims, the chances of retrieval decline, and recovery of the amount from clients get delayed or sometimes remains impossible.